-Using a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work properly or at all if you see an error code on the display.
-The precise error code provides useful information about the source of the problem, something a professional technician can use to present solutions that much sooner.
+Installing a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you might expect, it won’t work properly or at all if you see an error code appear.
+The specific error code supplies useful information about the underlying problem, something a trained technician can use to offer solutions that much faster.

-Listed below are seven of the most common error codes you may discover on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you can fix it and the approximate cost to do so.
-Keep in mind that while the costs will ultimately depend on the precise Nest model, you can anticipate paying between $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components necessary to finish repairs.
+Listed below are seven of the most common error codes you may encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you can address it and the projected cost to do so.
+Keep in mind that while the investment will ultimately be dependent on the precise Nest model, you can count on paying around $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific components necessary to complete repairs.

 e298 – Critical

 This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is resolved.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the problem is resolved.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can inspect electrical connections and wiring until they locate the source of the problem.
+The wiring could have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician should inspect electrical connections and wiring until they find the source of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and progressively look at each wire, making sure they are fully inserted into the connector with the proper amount of uncovered copper.
-When they find the malfunctioning connector, it can be replaced for a new one.
+They’ll detach the power and gradually check each wire, seeing to it that they are fully placed into the connector with the correct amount of exposed copper.
+Once they pinpoint the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
-Assuming the breakers are on, you can examine a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally shut down.
+Presuming the breakers are on, you can inspect a handful of other places before consulting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and provide power with a USB cable.
-In the event it presents error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to get in touch with a pro.
+Because this error can consume your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+If it displays error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician should meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+The technician needs to carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Even though this error code isn’t critical, it can still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is being delivered using the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off straightaway.
-You can then contact a professional technician with the proper experience identifying and fixing electrical issues.
+If too much power is being delivered using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as you can.
+You can then get a hold of a professional technician with the proper experience diagnosing and fixing electrical problems.

 e73 – Critical

-This may be as straightforward as the breaker being shut off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.
+This could be as simple as the breaker being turned off, but it could also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.